-- 1. The GCSWCD should support local municipalities in the use of FIRM maps. - 2.
-Municipalities in the watershed should conduct a review of current floodplain ordinances and adopt revisions as appropriate.
-Revisions should reflect current building trends, new technologies, compliance and integrated broader community plans as appropriate. - 3.
-Schoharie Watershed municipalities should evaluate participation in the FEMA Community Rating System. - 4.
-Access to flood prevention/protection information should be established and supported throughout the Schoharie Creek Watershed. - 5.
-Watershed municipalities, working with local and state agencies, should support periodic training sessions on flood related issues.
-Audiences should include municipal leaders, code enforcement staff, planning boards, landowners, realtors, lending institutions and others. - 6.
-Watershed municipalities should facilitate development of a flood damage reporting system to track types of flooding, their location and the costs associated with flood damage. - 7.
-Stream and floodplain management guidelines, which integrate stream form and function, should be developed for use during post flood response. - 8.
-Identify locations where roads, bridges, or culverts may be threatened by bank erosion or flooding, or are otherwise unstable or threatened, and make prioritized recommendations for their treatment. - 9.
-Identify locations where improved or residential areas may be threatened by bank erosion or flooding, and make prioritized recommendations for their treatment.
+1. The GCSWCD should support local municipalities in the use of FIRM maps.

+2. Municipalities in the watershed should conduct a review of current floodplain ordinances and adopt revisions as appropriate.
+Revisions should reflect current building trends, new technologies, compliance and integrated broader community plans as appropriate.

+3. Schoharie Watershed municipalities should evaluate participation in the FEMA Community Rating System.

+4. Access to flood prevention/protection information should be established and supported throughout the Schoharie Creek Watershed.

+5. Watershed municipalities, working with local and state agencies, should support periodic training sessions on flood related issues.
+Audiences should include municipal leaders, code enforcement staff, planning boards, landowners, realtors, lending institutions and others.

+6. Watershed municipalities should facilitate development of a flood damage reporting system to track types of flooding, their location and the costs associated with flood damage.

+7. Stream and floodplain management guidelines, which integrate stream form and function, should be developed for use during post flood response.

+8. Identify locations where roads, bridges, or culverts may be threatened by bank erosion or flooding, or are otherwise unstable or threatened, and make prioritized recommendations for their treatment.

+9. Identify locations where improved or residential areas may be threatened by bank erosion or flooding, and make prioritized recommendations for their treatment.

-FLOODPLAIN MANAGEMENT COORDINATION, EDUCATION AND OUTREACH Action Item Partners Description Funding Status The NYCDEP flood buyout program was initiated in NYCDEP, 2017.
-GCSWCD facilitates the program and may serve as GCSWCD, the technical and outreach lead for some Schoharie NYCDEP/ Schoharie Watershed municipalities.
-The program began with GCSWCD NYCDEP Flood Watershed erosion hazard buyout properties.
-Implementation of the SMP Buyout Program Municipalities program is on-going.
+FLOODPLAIN MANA FLOODPLAIN MANAGEMENT COORDINATION, EDUCATION AND OUTREACH Action Item Partners Description Funding Status The NYCDEP flood buyout program was initiated in 2017.
+GCSWCD facilitates the program and may serve as the technical and outreach lead for some Schoharie NYCDEP, Watershed municipalities.
+The program began with GCSWCD, erosion hazard buyout properties.
+Implementation of the NYCDEP/ Schoharie program is on-going.
+GCSWCD continues to provide GCSWCD NYCDEP Flood Watershed outreach and assessment leads for NYC flood buyout SMP Buyout Program Municipalities program in Hunter and Tannersville.
 Contract On-going The Manor Kill Floodplain Enhancement is a recommended project identified during the Conesville LFA.
-The property is part of a CWC buyout and the existing structure is scheduled for demolition and removal in June 2018.
+The property is part of a DEP buyout and the existing structure has been demolished under CWC's program.
 The project will involve removal of fill from the right stream bank, and construction of a floodplain bench.
-The floodplain enhancement project will reduce 100-year flood elevations at this location; reduce stream power and velocity; provide vegetative NYCDEP, bank treatments to stabilize the streambank, and reduce Manor Kill Floodplain GCSWCD, erosion and sedimentation.
-Design will be completed in Enhancement SCSWCD 2018.
-Project construction is planned for 2018.
+The floodplain enhancement project will reduce 100-year flood elevations at this location; reduce stream power and NYCDEP, velocity; provide vegetative bank treatments to stabilize Manor Kill Floodplain GCSWCD, the streambanks, and reduce erosion and sedimentation.
+Enhancement SCSWCD The design and construction will be completed in 2019 SMIP Active This project is for the assessment of the channel along the Sawmill Creek, as well as the effects of stormwater from Railroad Avenue.
+An engineering analysis was also recommended of the embankment between Railroad NYCDEP, Avenue and the stream to evaluate effects of stream and GCSWCD, stormwater from the road.
+The engineering analysis would Sawmill Creek Village of follow the initial assessment of the stream channel, which Channel Assessment Tannersville will be conducted by GCSWCD.
 SMIP Active